SwiftGraphs/Grape/README.md

 `ForceSimulation` module mainly contains 3 concepts, `Kinetics`, `ForceProtocol` and `Simulation`.

 - `Kinetics` describes all kinetic states of your system, i.e. position, velocity, link connections, and the variable `alpha` that describes how "active" your system is.
-- Forces are any types that conforms to `Force Protocol`.
-It is responsible for 2 tasks: binding to a `Kinetics`, and mutating the states of `Kinetics`.
+- Forces are any types that conforms to `ForceProtocol`.
 This module provides most of the forces you will use in force directed graphs.
+And you can also create your own forces.
+They should be responsible for 2 tasks:
+    - `bindKinetics(_ kinetics: Kinetics<Vector>)`: binding to a `Kinetics`.
+In most cases the force should keep a reference of the `Kinetics` so they know what to mutate when `apply` is called.
+    - `apply()`: Mutating the states of `Kinetics`.
+For example, a gravity force should add velocities on each node in this function.
 - `Simulation` is a shell class you interact with, which enables you to create any dimensional simulation with velocity Verlet integration.
 It manages a `Kinetics` and a force conforming to `ForceProtocol`.
 Since `Simulation` only stores one force, you are responsible for compositing multiple forces into one.
 - Another data structure `KDTree` is used to accelerate the force simulation with [Barnes-Hut Approximation](https://jheer.github.io/barnes-hut/).